 In addition to the Costa Rica women’s and mens national teams, the capital city of San Jose is also home to top club teams eager and ready to play competitive volleyball matches for visiting DI, DII and DIII level college teams.
 However beyond the volleyball, there’s several other compelling reasons teams are traveling to Costa Rica on their foreign tours.

 Reason number one is getting back to nature.
 It’s no wonder that Costa Rica is the eco-tourism and adventure capital of Central America.
-In just a week, you can capture a birds-eye-view of tropical rainforests on hanging bridges, come face to face with exotic wildlife on a zip-line canopy tour, swim in naturally heated volcanic hot springs and surf warm waves crashing on sandy white beaches.
+In just a week, you can capture a birds-eye-view of tropical rainforests, learn how to make chocolate on an organic chocolate farm, come face to face with exotic wildlife on a zip-line canopy tour, swim in naturally heated volcanic hot springs and surf warm waves crashing on sandy white beaches.

 To take advantage of Costa Rica’s unique biodiversity, each of our volleyball tours include a visit to three very different cities: San Jose – Costa Rica’s capital city where all the volleyball matches will take place; La Fortuna – an eco-tourism haven and home to the famed Arenal Volcano; and a beach destination, either Playa Tamarindo or Manuel Antonio depending on team flights.